An image acquisition plan is a process of mapping your drone flight path depending on two factors:

 Image acquisition plan types

-General case image acquisition plan is suitable for projects that do not include difficult-to-reconstruct terrains, like forests, fields, snow, and lakes.
+General case image acquisition plan: suitable for projects that don't include difficult-to-reconstruct terrains, like forests, fields, snow, and lakes.
 The flying path in this plan forms a regular grid pattern and the desired image overlap for this plan is at least75% frontal overlap and at least 60%overlap between flying tracks, known as side overlap.
 The drown should be flown over the terrain at a consistent height.

-Corridor mapping image acquisition plan is used when you are interested in capturing linear areas, like railways, roads, and paths.
+Corridor mapping image acquisition plan: used when you're interested in capturing linear areas, like railways, roads, and paths.
 To ensure high accuracy of the imagery, at least two flight lines over the designated area are required, with relatively high overlap between images: 85% frontal overlap and at least 60% side overlap.

 Image acquisition plan check-point